Finite-sample Borel--Cantelli inequalities under mixing conditions: Main results

-\begin{corollary}[Sharpness of the spacing constant under mixing] For every integer $L\ge 0$: \begin{enumerate}[label=\textup{(\roman*)}] \item the constant $1/(L+1)$ in inequality \eqref{eq:phi-main} of Theorem~\ref{thm:phi-mixing} cannot be replaced by any strictly larger universal spacing constant in a bound of the same zero-residual exponential form, even when restricted to the subclass of $\varphi$-mixing sequences with $\varphi(L+1)=0$; \item the constant $1/(L+1)$ in the exponent of \eqref{eq:alpha-main} of Theorem~\ref{thm:alpha-mixing} cannot be replaced by any strictly larger universal spacing constant in the corresponding zero-residual form, even when restricted to the subclass of $\alpha$-mixing sequences with $\alpha(L+1)=0$. \end{enumerate} \end{corollary}
+\begin{corollary}[Sharpness under mixing] For every integer $L\ge0$, the constant $1/(L+1)$ in the exponent of \eqref{eq:phi-main} and in that of \eqref{eq:alpha-main} cannot be replaced by any strictly larger universal spacing constant in a bound of the same zero-residual form -- even restricted to the subclass of $\varphi$-mixing (respectively $\alpha$-mixing) sequences with $\varphi(L+1)=0$ (respectively $\alpha(L+1)=0$). \end{corollary}

-\begin{proof} Specialising both Theorems~\ref{thm:phi-mixing} and \ref{thm:alpha-mixing} to sequences for which the relevant mixing coefficient vanishes at lag $L+1$ recovers the $L$-dependent bound $\P(\bigcup A_{k})\ge 1-\exp(-S_{N}/(L+1))$.
-Under the finite-restricted coefficient convention, the finite block examples of Proposition~\ref{prop:sharpness-mdep} apply directly; equivalently, they may be embedded in an infinite $L$-dependent block sequence, so the same obstruction applies to ambient coefficients.
-Applying Proposition~\ref{prop:sharpness-mdep} with $m=L$ yields the claim. \end{proof}
+\begin{proof} Specialising Theorems~\ref{thm:phi} and~\ref{thm:alpha} to sequences for which the coefficient vanishes at lag $L+1$ gives $\P(\bigcup_{k}A_{k})\ge1-\exp(-S_{N}/(L+1))$.
+Under the finite restricted convention the families of Proposition~\ref{prop:sharp} (with $m=L$) realise this class directly; for the ambient convention, embed that finite block construction into an infinite sequence of independent blocks of length $L+1$, which is $L$-dependent and hence has $\varphi(L+1)=\alpha(L+1)=0$.
+Thus the constant cannot be enlarged. \end{proof}

-\begin{remark}[Interpretation of the trade-off] Corollary~\ref{cor:sharpness-mixing} is a universal sharpness statement over the full mixing classes because those classes contain $L$-dependent examples with $\varphi(L+1)=0$ or $\alpha(L+1)=0$.
-It therefore identifies the best possible coefficient for the zero-residual spacing term only.
-It does not preclude improved residual penalties, or improved constants under additional assumptions excluding such vanishing-lag examples.
-For genuinely mixing sequences with strictly positive residuals at every lag, Theorem~\ref{thm:phi-mixing} presents a trade-off rather than a proved subclass optimality statement: decreasing $L$ improves the prefactor $1/(L+1)$ but increases the residual $\varphi(L+1)$.
-This trade-off is captured by the quantity $\Psi(N,\varphi)$ of Corollary~\ref{cor:phi-opt}. \end{remark}
+This sharpness is a zero-residual statement: it does not assert optimality of the residual penalties $\varphi(L+1)$, $\alpha(L+1)$.
+For genuinely mixing sequences with positive residual at every lag, Theorem~\ref{thm:phi} presents a trade-off -- decreasing $L$ improves the prefactor $1/(L+1)$ but increases $\varphi(L+1)$ -- captured by the quantity $\Psi$ of Corollary~\ref{cor:opt}.